centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 [/notice-box]

 [notice-box=info]
-Value of Shipping.Method field is concatinated string of Shipping.Service and Shipping.Carrier, when Shipping.Service and Shipping.Carrier fields are empty we use Shipping.CentraShippingMethod value.
+Value of Shipping.Method field is concatenated string of Shipping.Service and Shipping.Carrier, when Shipping.Service and Shipping.Carrier fields are empty we use Shipping.CentraShippingMethod value.
+Shipping.Service and Shipping.Carrier fields are present when shipment has been completed - value of these fields in most cases will be available on `Shipping Update` event.
 [/notice-box]

 [notice-box=info]